Friday, February 26, 2016

 High flying dancer

-By four o’clock we decide to walk south along Rueda Medina, towards the beginning of the parade, looking for more dancers.
+By four o’clock, we decide to walk south along Rueda Medina, towards the beginning of the parade, looking for more dancers.

 Many groups are still performing in the street, nowhere near the assembly point.
 The crowd doesn’t care.
 Everyone is having a great time.

-A little further south, directly in front of the UltraMar passenger ferry terminal we finally find a dance troupe that is headed in the correct direction.
-This group is also dancing enthusiastically and their forward progress is slow, very slow.
+A little further south, directly in front of the UltraMar passenger ferry terminal, we finally find a dance troupe that is headed in the correct direction.
+This group is also dancing enthusiastically, and their forward progress is slow, very slow.

-Energetic dancers outside UltraMar terminal
+Energetic dancers outside ferry terminal

-The street is noisy and awash in bright colours as costumed performers strut, twirl, leap and spin.
+The street is noisy and awash in bright colours as costumed performers strut, twirl, leap, and spin.
+Arriving ferry passengers are caught up in the mad whirl.

 Some are startled by the pandemonium, others instantly meld into the chaos – bouncing to the beat as they weave their way through the crowd, dragging unruly suitcases along bumpy sidewalks.
+For them, it’s an unforgettable introduction to Carnaval.

-Fun introduction for visitors to Carnaval in Mexico
+Fun introduction for visitors to Isla Mujeres

-The south-bound trucks get diverted by the municipal police, the wrong way on a one-way street, to enable the troupes to join the parade line-up.
-By six o’clock in the afternoon we have given up on the idea of an actual parade.
+By six o’clock in the afternoon, we had given up on the idea of an actual parade.

 Groups of dancers come and go in front of us.
 I snap photo after photo, wondering how soon I will exhaust the camera battery.
-The last and the largest group finished their spectacular display in a candy-coloured whirl of pink, orange, blue, green and yellow.
-Worn out from all the fun we walk back to where we parked our car.
+The last and the largest group finished their spectacular display in a candy-coloured whirl of pink, orange, blue, green, and yellow.
+Worn out from all the fun, we walk back to where we parked our car.

 Last and largest dance group

-The next morning while chatting with friends, we discovered that the parade never did get as far as the corner by Jax Restaurant and Grill - the official end of the route.
+The next morning, while chatting with friends, we discovered that the parade never did get as far as the corner by Jax Restaurant and Grill - the official end of the route.

-It’s Carnaval.
+There is always next year!
 It’s Mexico!
 Nothing ever goes as planned.

 Hasta Luego